DESI DR1 Ly$\alpha$ 1D power spectrum: Validation of estimators: Discussion

 \section{Discussion}

 We have validated the \poned\ measurement pipelines for DESI DR1 against major systematics such as masking contaminated pixels (survey window function), biases arising from continuum fitting errors, and the spectroscopic pipeline for both the optimal and FFT estimators.
 We generated two classes of synthetic spectra.

 The first class is based on 1D \lya\ transmission fields and includes a diverse set of quasar spectra and simulates the DESI instrument in 1D.
 We generated 20 realizations of DR1 and used these spectra to (1) validate that the optimal estimator is robust against masked pixels and (2) derive masking bias corrections for the FFT estimator and validate their application.
 Additionally, we calculated the continuum fitting error bias for both estimators.

 The second class of synthetic spectra projects quasar spectra onto realistic, 2D CCD images that simulate raw DESI data.
 These are then processed with the DESI spectroscopic reduction pipeline.
 Using these CCD image simulations, we quantified the accuracy of the spectrograph resolution to be around 1\%.
 The result of all of these tests is that the DESI \poned\ measurement pipeline is robust and understood at the percent level.

-Given the increased number and signal-to-noise ratio of spectra from ongoing DESI observations, it is important to continue to improve the synthetic data generation to take full advantage of the increased statistical power of the data.
+Given the increased number and signal-to-noise ratio of spectra from ongoing DESI observations, it is important to continue improving synthetic data generation to take full advantage of the data's increased statistical power.
 First, the mock power spectrum is only tuned to match the observations with 10--20\% agreement on average.
 Improving the fidelity of the mocks to the data will improve the accuracy of the various corrections presented in this article, and enable end-to-end \poned\ validation analyses that include cosmological inference in future pipelines.
-Relatedly, HCDs are randomly placed, and their column density distribution is based on measurements from smaller samples than are currently available.
-These systems can be introduced with an abundance matching formalism to include forest-HCD correlations and study the cosmological implications of HCDs beyond masked pixels.
-We detail these implications below.
-This 1D formalism would be significantly cheaper than realistic hydrodynamical simulations.
-Additionally, none of our simulations include masking due to cosmic rays.
-However, the statistics of such pixels are minor and are not expected to alter the measurement at comparable levels to atmospheric lines or other astrophysical contaminants.
-Finally, we note that the FFT masking can be improved by using analytic window correction methods, as in ref.~\cite{Lokken2025}, thereby drastically reducing the systematic error caused by masking.
-This improvement will be performed in future studies.